sandmanns/gefaar/README.md

 ### Details

 * `Year` Select the year for which data shall be analyzed (default: first available year)
-* `Specimen` Select all or a specific specimen for which resistance statistics shall be determined (default: all).
+* `Specimen` Select the specimen for which resistance statistics shall be determined .
-* `Clinic/Unit` Select all or a specific clinic/unit for which resistance statistics shall be determined (default: all).
+* `Clinic/Unit` Select the clinics/units for which resistance statistics shall be determined.
+* `Analyze only first patient isolate` Select if only the first patient isolate shall be analyzed (default: no).
-* `Species` Select all or a specific species for which resistance statistics shall be determined (default: all).
+* `Species` Select the species for which resistance statistics shall be determined.

 Input options are interactively updated, dependent on the uploaded input file (e.g. only those years can be selected that are available in the previously defined date-column).